top of page

 Where to go from here?

 I can be a mentor for you, but it's on you to get the conversation started!
-Email me at anthony@howtogetintodramaschool.com with a question you have about this post or Shakespeare, in general.

 Each individual actor will have a different interpretation of how different lines scan.
-This is based on: A) the actors interpretation of the character’s arc and B) what the director and cast have agreed on story wise that supports one interpretation of a line of text over another.
+This is based on: A) the actors interpretation of the character’s arc and B) what the director and cast have agreed on story-wise that supports one interpretation of a line of text over another.

 In the end, scansion is not the LAW.
 It serves as guide.
 A tool.
 If it is ever confusing, always go back to your instincts based on the words you understand and the choices you are making.